xregistry/spec/core/spec.md

 - Groups and Resource definitions MAY be deleted, and MUST result in the deletion of all instances of those types
 - New Group and Resource definitions MAY be created
-- New non-`ifvalue` attributes MAY be added to existing types but MUST NOT be marked as REQUIRED
+- New non-`ifvalues` attributes MAY be added to existing types but MUST NOT be marked as REQUIRED
 - The `name` and `type` fields of an attribute MUST NOT be modified
 - The `description` fields MAY be modified